-The goal of the research component of the Infectious Diseases Fellowship Program at the University of Virginia is to provide a rich interdisciplinary experience in infectious diseases research.
+The goal of the research component of UVA's Infectious Diseases Fellowship Program is to provide a rich interdisciplinary experience in infectious diseases research.
 The fellowship is designed to recruit outstanding physicians who are motivated to pursue an academic career, with the aim of preparing them to be independent investigators on the faculty of medical schools.
 The need for such training has recently been articulated by Thomas Cech et al. ("The Biomedical Research Bottleneck", Science 2001; 293:573) who cite the 40% decline in physician-investigators in the last 15 years despite the tremendous promise of translational research in the 21st century.
 The preceptors are carefully chosen to maximize the opportunities for interactions between clinicians and basic scientists.

 Twenty-six faculty members from seven departments and two research centers comprise the backbone of this training program and continually foster collegiality and collaboration by trainees.
 Forty-six percent of faculty have co-published papers in the last 5 years.
 The ability to obtain independent financial support is encouraged for all trainees, and 100% of the preceptors are extramurally supported, while 92% are NIH-supported.
 Extramural support has almost doubled to $13.5 million in annual direct costs in the last 5 years.
 Major research themes within the faculty encompass immunology, epidemiology and pathogenesis of infectious diseases.